‘Diamond is the most valuable, not only of precious stones, but of all the things in this world.’ Pliny the Elder, first century AD.

 The Crown Jewels of the United Kingdom collection contains all three of the world’s largest polished diamonds.
 In order of size these are: the Golden Jubilee Diamond (at 545.67 carats, 109.134 g); the Cullinan I, mounted in the head of the Royal Sceptre; and the Cullinan II, which forms the centrepiece of the British Imperial State Crown.
 Both the Cullinan gems are cut from the Cullinan Diamond – the largest gem-quality diamond ever found, weighing in at 3106.75 carat (621.35 g) with its widest dimension measuring 10.5cm.

 The American poet, Robert Elliott Gonzales, once wrote: “Diamonds are trumps in the game of hearts”.
 Indeed they have made for many famous lovers’ gifts.
-From Napoleon Bonaparte, who gave his second wife, Empress Marie-Louise, a necklace set mounted with approximately 263 carats of diamonds, to Richard Burton who trumped Elizabeth Taylor’s £20 million iconic jewelry collection in 1969 when he presented her with The Cartier Diamond.
+From Napoleon Bonaparte, who gave his second wife, Empress Marie-Louise, a necklace set mounted with approximately 263 carats of diamonds, to Richard Burton who trumped Elizabeth Taylor’s £20 million iconic jewellery collection in 1969 when he presented her with The Cartier Diamond.
 (Taylor later sold the jewel at auction for $5 million following the couple’s divorce.)

 Today diamonds have become embedded within popular culture, appearing in song lyrics (Lucy in the Sky with Diamonds) and James Bond novels, to red carpet glamour and the insides of rapper’s mouths (Kanye West).